 - (1) The rehabilitation plan must include the following information: - (a) plan objectives that summarize the type and duration of the training agreed to by the parties.
-It should include where the claimant will receive the training and identify any prerequisites and/or contingencies; - (b) the beginning and completion dates of the rehabilitation plan; - (c) a projection of expenditures to be made pursuant to the plan.
-The plan should include an estimate of the amount of tuition, fees, books, and other reasonable retraining expenses needed to successfully complete the plan.
-The plan should also include the date the funds are needed and to whom the funds should be paid; - (d) a description of the claimant's responsibilities under the plan.
-The plan should identify the responsibilities the claimant has agreed to undertake for successful completion of the plan.
-For example, the claimant agrees to attend classes and maintain a 2.0 grade point average, or the claimant agrees to timely register for classes, etc.; - (e) a description of the insurer's responsibilities under the plan.
-The plan should identify the responsibilities the insurer has agreed to undertake for successful completion of the plan.
-For example, the insurer will pay rehabilitation benefits for a period of 70 weeks to begin on a specific date, etc.; - (f) a description of the vocational rehabilitation provider's responsibilities.
-The plan should identify and list what actions or understandings the provider has agreed to undertake for successful completion of the plan.
-For example, the provider will continue to monitor the claimant's progress and provide further vocational rehabilitation services necessary to successfully complete the plan, etc.; and - (g) the signatures of both the claimant and the authorized insurer's representative.
+It should include where the claimant will receive the training and identify any prerequisites and/or contingencies; - (b) a projection of expenditures to be made pursuant to the plan including the date the funds are needed and to whom the funds should be paid; - (c) a description of the claimant's responsibilities under the plan; - (d) a description of the insurer's responsibilities under the plan; - (e) a description of the vocational rehabilitation provider's responsibilities; and - (f) the signatures of both the claimant and the authorized insurer's representative.

 History: 39-71-203, MCA; IMP, Title 39, chap.
 71, part 10, MCA; NEW, 1998 MAR p.
 2872, Eff.
-11/1/98.
+11/1/9; AMD, 2024 MAR p.
+1066, Eff.
+5/11/24..